mittrayash/Web-Scraping-in-Python/README.md

 # Web-Scraping-in-Python
-Web scarping in python on commercial online product selling website NewEgg.com .
+Web scraping in python on commercial online product selling website NewEgg.com .
 Here, I scrape some video card data and store it in a csv file.
 This program will also print the data in an organized format.

 ### Here's some of the output for the program: